lilymacallister/CC04104-Creative-Coding-portfolio/game.md

 I did try with larger intervals as well, however this caused the scoring to be too inaccurate.
 To check the colours, the red and blue values of each pixel are compared; if one is greater than the other, then their respective score is increased by one, otherwise the white score is increased by one.
 While the white score has no impact on gameplay, it is used to determine the percentage of coverage.

-I think the project is slightly lacking in terms of visual presentation, such as the font not being properly aligned in some places and the screen generally looking somewhat uninteresting, but I'm still happy with the result as the gameplay is enjoyable and it works smoothly.
+I think the project is slightly lacking in terms of visual presentation, such as the font not being properly aligned in some places and the screen generally looking somewhat uninteresting; the lack of a starting countdown or winning animation is also something I'd like to have fixed.
+Overall though, I'm happy with the result as the gameplay is enjoyable and it works smoothly.

 An interesting change in the future could also be to add more customizability, such as the ability to change the players' colours and keybinds, or adding a third player.